ej2/python-quickbooks/README.md

 Review results for batch operation:

-    #successes is a list of objects that were successfully updated
+    # successes is a list of objects that were successfully updated
     for obj in results.successes:
         print "Updated " + obj.DisplayName

-    #faults contains list
+    # faults contains list of failed operations and associated errors
     for fault in results.faults:
         print "Operation failed on " + fault.original_object.DisplayName